icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 For both FASTQ and BAM submission, all files in the `files` section must be unique.

-### 1. Prepare a Song sequencing_experiment payload
+### 1. Prepare Song sequencing_experiment metadata

-This is an example of a correctly formatted `sequencing_experiment` payload, according to the rules presented above:
+This is an example of a correctly formatted `sequencing_experiment` metadata submission in JSON format, according to the rules presented above:

 ```json
 {